epi155/recfm-java/recfm-java-addon/README.md

 | [redefines](#grp.redef) | red | boolean | default `false`           |
 | [fields](#grp.flds)     |     |  array  | **required** child fields |

-The <a name='grp.offset'>offset</a> attribute indicates the starting position of the group (starting from 1).
+The <ins id='grp.offset'>offset</ins> attribute indicates the starting position of the group (starting from 1).

-The <a name='grp.length'>length</a> attribute indicates the length of the group.
+The <ins id='grp.length'>length</ins> attribute indicates the length of the group.

-The <a name='grp.name'>name</a> attribute indicates the name of the group.
+The <ins id='grp.name'>name</ins> attribute indicates the name of the group.

-The <a name='grp.redef'>redefines</a> attribute indicates that the group is a redefinition of an area, this group will not be considered in the overlay checks
+The <ins id='grp.redef'>redefines</ins> attribute indicates that the group is a redefinition of an area, this group will not be considered in the overlay checks

-The <a name='grp.flds'>fields</a> attribute indicates a definition list of fields
+The <ins id='grp.flds'>fields</ins> attribute indicates a definition list of fields

 Group definition example (mixed yaml/json):